Chunnyluny/Chunnyluny/README.md

 - **[update auto-assign-github-action to be synced with master so it can be closed after that.](https://github.com/Chunnyluny-RimWorld-Modding/DogApparel/pull/79)** - DogApparel, a mod that makes dogs more useful on the Rim!

 <h2 align="center">Currently learning to use</h2>
-<div align="center">👩‍🎨 I'm currently learning to use these programs to design textures for mods and logos:
+<div align="center">👩‍🎨 I'm currently learning to use these programs to design textures for mods and logos</div>
-&emsp;
 <div align="center">
 <a href="https://www.gimp.org/downloads">
     <img alt="gimp" src="https://img.shields.io/badge/gimp-203759?style=for-the-badge&logo=gimp&logoColor=magenta" />